-- 100% of nurseries to be signed up to the Little Green Champions Programme - 25% of all adult citizens to sign up to Green Champions Programme - 600,000 volunteer hours per year - 40% of volunteers to be from ethnic minority backgrounds - 10% children in care mentoring sessions to be related to green spaces - 1500 volunteers receiving training through City of Nature Alliance in total
+- 100% of nurseries signed up to the Little Green Champions Programme. - 25% of all adult citizens signed up to the Green Champions Programme. - 600,000 volunteer hours per year. - 40% of volunteers to be from ethnic minority backgrounds. - 10% of children in care mentoring sessions to be related to green spaces. - 1500 volunteers receiving training through City of Nature Alliance in total.